jupyterlab/jupyterlab/docs/source/extension/extension_dev.md

 We provide a set of guides to get started writing extensions for JupyterLab:

-- {ref}`extension_tutorial`: A tutorial to learn how to make a simple JupyterLab extension.
+- {ref}`extension-tutorial`: A tutorial to learn how to make a simple JupyterLab extension.
 - The [JupyterLab Extension Examples Repository](https://github.com/jupyterlab/extension-examples): A short tutorial series to learn how to develop extensions for JupyterLab by example.
 - {ref}`developer-extension-points`: A list of the most common JupyterLab extension points.
 - Another common pattern for extending JupyterLab document widgets with application plugins is covered in {ref}`documents`.